yetanotherco/aligned_layer/docs/guides/2_integrating_aligned_into_your_application.md

 To submit proofs to Aligned and get them verified, first you need to generate those proofs.
 Every proving system has its own way of generating proofs.

-You can find examples of how to generate proofs in the [generating proofs guide](3_generating_proofs.md).
+You can find examples on how to generate proofs in the [generating proofs guide](3_generating_proofs.md).

-Also you can find an example of the ZKQuiz proof [program](../../examples/zkquiz/quiz/program/src/main.rs) as well as the [script](../../examples/zkquiz/quiz/script/src/main.rs) that generates it in the [ZKQuiz example](../../examples/zkquiz) directory.
+Also, you can find an example of the ZKQuiz proof [program](../../examples/zkquiz/quiz/program/src/main.rs) as well as the [script](../../examples/zkquiz/quiz/script/src/main.rs) that generates it in the [ZKQuiz example directory](../../examples/zkquiz).

 ## 2. Write your smart contract